top of page

 Over Spring Break, I tackled my own garage.
 It's been bothering me for a while and I've tried to reorganize it several times without making much of an impact.
 This time, I took measurements, researched product, and created a plan and I absolutely love how it turned out,

 Here are the scary before photos.
-I hated looking at this every time I pulled into the garage.
+I hated looking at this every time I pulled into the garage and I knew it was time to implement some garage organization.

 The first decision I had to make was which system to use.
 After doing some research, I landed on the Rubbermaid FastTrack rail system.
 I loved how simple it was to install.
 After I got the hang of it, I was able to install the rails by myself.
 The hooks are definitely the priciest part of the system, but many retailers offer packages that include a variety of hooks at a discount.